-The continuous evolution of technology has made it challenging for newer applications to function properly on legacy platforms, particularly when it comes to data and analytics.
-And you hear it everyday–data is the driving force of today’s economy.
+The continuous evolution of technology has made it challenging for newer applications to function correctly on legacy platforms, particularly when it comes to data and analytics.
+And you hear it every day–data is the driving force of today’s economy.
 But the data economy cannot be sustained if the information that it depends on continues to be tied up in processing or if users cannot easily access it and get the information they need.
 Users are not willing to wait–they need to make decisions now.

 Incompatibility is a key reason organizations look to modernize their legacy systems.
 While you can often band-aid a solution together that will extend the use of existing systems, in many cases, it’s probably better to consider upgrading to new systems to avoid other hurdles including complex integrations and security issues.

 Today’s enterprise needs to be agile in how it gathers, manages, and distributes data to create new business opportunities.
 Migrating to the cloud delivers a flexible, extensible, and scalable framework that allows companies to address changing business and technological requirements much more efficiently, while still providing new value for the enterprise.

 Cloud solutions are used because they deliver a more secure, highly available, and self-service technology that reduces the burden on IT resources.
 Several additional benefits support future business success that are worth considering when upgrading your legacy platforms.

 Security for legacy platforms has traditionally been addressed using third-party tools.
 While that allows organizations to adopt the best options out there, it also means more assets to manage, integrate, and maintain.
 Unfortunately, when you employ these tools and components, it impacts your ability to deliver new functionality to users in minutes, not to mention the risk of not getting it right.
 Cloud vendors typically offer a much higher level of system security than most organizations can or will build out on their own.
 Leading cloud platforms have invested millions in their advanced security procedures that their customers can benefit from.